sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 Friday I talked to Darren about PA state house delivery problem and where to go from here, promoter_user 17169 (not Turo, 40916 which also targets PA state house which is confusing).
 I need to go through the 14 irregularly failing recipients and change any that have both EmailAddress and WebAddress to have different priorities, 0 and 1 respectively, then resend.

-- [ ] ON-2109, PR is reviewed and approved.
+- [x] ON-2109, PR is reviewed and approved.
 I'd like to make a couple recommended refactors, but could merge anytime.
-- [ ] ON-2131, now that I know how to confirm delivery, check the numbers on this and write up a summary for Darren.
+- [x] ON-2131, now that I know how to confirm delivery, check the numbers on this and write up a summary for Darren.
-- [ ] contact Cicero about the fact that only the districts were present in this quarter’s Canada data
+- [x] Contacted Cicero about the fact that only the districts were present in this quarter’s Canada data
+- [ ] Write up bug(?) where reached_recipients_count is nil even though ES shows successful deliveries.
+This used to be populated successfully, before the kafka changes.
+It might have gotten deleted amongst rabbitmq stuff.
+Also check the other reached_ fields.
+- [ ] look up exactly how to set up `at` instead of crontab and craft exactly the command needed
+- [ ] send email to Maged with cronology of what I did on Tue/Wed this week because I don't want him to doubt or question me.
+Ever.
+- [ ] determine what campaign (and shell) I'm running that rake task against.  and when, which I think is now from last Friday's (Jun 17) conversation with Darren, but better to double check with Darren on Monday morning (Jun 27)

 ### Running the ON_2109 rake task
 When scheduling the running of the send_campaign_signers_to_api rake task, instead of using crontab, use `at`.
 Here is a link for how to set this: